nicolaskenner/python-fortnite-api-wrapper/README.md

 # Smitty isn't very good at Fortnite
 ```

-### Get server status
+### Status
-Checks if the Fortnite servers are up or down.
-Returns True if up or False if down.
+Check the status of the Fortnite servers.
+Return True if up or False if down.
 ```python
 status = fortnite.server_status()